ashiq24/BEENE/README.md

 ```

-Creating the onehot vector for the batch variables.
+Creating the one-hot vector for the batch variables.

 ```python
 bt = np.reshape(bt,(-1,1))